-At times the segment of the markets represented by the index may underperform other market segments.
+At times the segment of the equity markets represented by the index may underperform other market segments.
 A significant percentage of the index may be composed of securities in a single industry or sector of the economy.
 If the fund is focused in an industry or sector, it may present more risks than if it were broadly diversified over numerous industries and sectors of the economy.
-Because of the way the index is composed, the index may perform differently or worse than an index that is based solely on market capitalization.